 Anything worth having comes with a price tag.
 Being a Soroptimist is no different, and the biggest part of that price tag is your time.
 Repeatedly you will hear, “The price of membership is attendance.”
 Attendance at weekly luncheon or breakfast meetings, attendance at club committee, social and fund raising activities, and maybe even attendance at community meetings where you will be representing your club.
 How much time you devote is really up to you, but if you are going to reap the benefits that you read about, then you should be ready to become very involved in your club’s activities.
 In addition to attendance at meetings, you will be serving on one or more committees.
-Service on these committees may include additional luncheon or evening meetings.
-Do not start getting worried; these extra meetings do not occur that often.
+Service on these committees may include additional luncheons or evening meetings.
+Don’t worry, extra meetings are voluntary and can be as frequent or infrequent as you like.
 But so there are no surprises, it is important for you to have all the information necessary to make the right decision about joining our club.
 Other meetings from which many Soroptimists derive rewarding benefits and friendships are the district, regional and federation meetings.
 Without attending some of these meetings, you will not meet all those other women with whom you are going to exchange ideas and with whom you are going to form life long friendships.
 Again, the degree of your involvement is up to you.

 Now we come to the bottom line: money.
 Some annual regional and federation dues are mandatory.
 The club year runs from July 1 through June 30.
 All dues must be received no later than June 30.
-SISLT bills members for annual dues of $152 per year.
+SISLT bills members for annual dues of $168 per year.
 This amount includes local, regional and federation dues.
 A one-time new member fee of $30.00 covers the cost of the membership pin and other orientation materials supplied by the club.
-The cost of your seat at lunch is $10.00 per week.
-Members must purchase a quarterly prepaid meeting voucher for $90.
-This voucher is good for the entire quarter, up to 13 meetings, excluding any special-event lunches.
+The cost of your seat at lunch is $11.00 per week.
+Members must purchase a punch card for lunches at $100 which is good for 9 lunches, whenever you are able to attend.
 In addition, you are expected to financially support the wine-tasting fundraiser by committing to selling a minimum of 5 event tickets.

 Tips that will make assimilation into the club easier